microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 </dl>

+<pre>IMPORTANT: The components used for this Module as of April 2019 are preview software and can not be used for production purposes.
+Once production version of these components are available the workshop will be updated.</pre>

 <pre>Note: If at anytime during the Activities of this Module you need to "start over" you can execute the step11_cleanup.sh script.
 Then you can start again with the first activity in section 5.0</pre>

 <p style="border-bottom: 1px solid lightgrey;"></p>